PaulApivat/paulapivat/content/post/list-to-df/index.md

 However, the chapter ends with lists, functions and comprehension.
 What about **storing data in data frames?**

-I contend that you could answer the above questions with data frames, and I found myself wanting to combine all three pieces of data into **one** data frame.

 First we'll store `users` as a data frame:

 ```python